 Hansen also noted that the combination of the two companies will yield considerable financial savings that will allow the company to keep investing in new products.
 The companies hope to cut costs by $300 million over the next three years.
 Banerjee will continue to lead McGraw-Hill through the transition but will step aside when the deal is completed.
 The combined company’s leadership team is expected to be comprised of members from both McGraw-Hill and Cengage.

-Based on the financial statements of Cengage and McGraw-Hill for the 12 months ending March 31, 2019, the combined company would have pro forma cash revenue of $3.16 million and cash EBITDA (earnings before interest, taxes, depreciation, and amortization) less pre-publication costs of $889 million, a figure that includes the pro forma impact of $300 million of cost synergies.
+Based on the financial statements of Cengage and McGraw-Hill for the 12 months ending March 31, 2019, the combined company would have pro forma cash revenue of about $3.2 billion and cash EBITDA (earnings before interest, taxes, depreciation, and amortization) less pre-publication costs of $889 million, a figure that includes the pro forma impact of $300 million of cost synergies.